-North West Learning Partnership offer the salaried route into teaching in collaboration with Liverpool John Moores University (LJMU), and is aimed at applicants with prior experience.
-This normally involves previous employment in a school setting but other career changers are welcome to apply.
+North West Learning Partnership offer the salaried route into teaching in collaboration with Liverpool John Moores University (LJMU),and is aimed at applicants with prior experience.
+This normally involves previous employment in a school setting.
 Applicants for this employment-based route should apply with the support of a school who is willing to employ them as an unqualified teacher for the duration of the programme which is one academic year.
 North West Learning Partnership in partnership with LJMU will provide the training.
 You will gain a Postgraduate Certificate with Masters credits, alongside Qualified Teacher Status.

 This salaried training programme is unique as you will benefit from training sessions delivered by outstanding and specialised trainers from our Teaching School partnership – Headteachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
-This element of the training takes place at our training centre at St Mary and St Thomas CE Primary School and in our Strategic Partner Schools.
-We offer a personalised approach in the training sessions which you access in order to facilitate your individual development.
+The NWLP element of the training takes place in our Strategic Partner Schools.
+We offer a unique and personalised approach to your training sessions, which facilitate your development.
 The PGCE element of the training is assessed through 2 modules with LJMU.
 The Award of QTS is integral to one of these academic modules.
-You will also complete one essay, in two parts which asks you to reflect on your practice.
+You will also complete one essay, in two parts, which asks you to reflect on your practice.
 The PGCE element will be taught by experienced and friendly staff from LJMU and you will join a community of students at IMMarsh campus for University-based sessions, which begin with a Summer School during the last week of August.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
-You will be supported in meeting this target by your school based mentor.
+You will be supported in meeting this target by your Professional Mentor in school.
 The Strategic Lead of the School Direct programme and LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure this school-based training.

-Your school-based experience takes place largely in your employing school, supported by well- trained school based mentors.
-The Strategic Lead from North West Learning Partnership and a member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support trainees and their mentors.
+Your school-based experience takes place largely in your employing school, supported by well- trained Professional Mentors.
+The Strategic Lead from North West Learning Partnership and a member of LJMU staff is attached to each school and is responsible for visiting regularly, in order to support trainees and their mentors.
 Relationships are very close and constructive.

-All trainees are entitled to weekly review and feedback meetings with their school based mentor, to progress meetings with the Strategic Lead and to tutorials with LJMU staff.
+All trainees are entitled to weekly review and feedback meetings with their Professional Mentor, to progress meetings with the Strategic Lead and to tutorials with LJMU staff.
 This “wraparound” care ensures that you are consistently supported from start to finish, both personally and professionally.

 Additional experiences are also often provided for instance through visits to Special Schools, Secondary Schools and Foundation Stage.
 Your final assessment for QTS is conducted at the end of the year.